-B. Level Two Procedure
+B. District-level Procedure

-The Superintendent will promptly review those complaints appealed to the Superintendent following an initial investigation by the Title IX investigator.
-In the event the complaint of sexual harassment involves the Superintendent or the Superintendent was involved in the level one procedure, the complaint will be filed with or referred to the Board President, who may refer the complaint to a trained investigator not employed by the district for investigation.
+The Superintendent shall promptly investigate and resolve all sexual harassment complaints that are referred to them by a Principal or Title IX coordinator, as well as those appealed to the Superintendent following an initial investigation by a Principal or Title IX coordinator.
+In the event the complaint of sexual harassment involves the Superintendent, the complaint shall be filed with or referred to the Board President, who shall refer the complaint to a trained investigator not employed by the district for investigation.

-The level two review should begin as soon as possible but not later than three working days following receipt of the complaint by the Superintendent or Board President.
+The district level investigation should begin as soon as possible but not later than three working days following receipt of the complaint by the Superintendent or Board President.